amirahnasihah/backend-development/08-standard-conforming-api/swagger-tutorial.md

 - first, declare the route `"/api/books/{id}"`. `{id}` this declared any param in this format (curly bracket).
 - for "patch" route,

+- next is for "delete" route, is similar to patch but without requestBody

 ```javascript
 // book.router.js //